 Last month, the Victorian Ombudsman released a damning report into WorkSafe’s handling of workers compensation claims.
 The Ombudsman’s observation that the Victorian scheme ‘needs a better safety net for the vulnerable’ [pg.
 5] will come as no surprise to many injured workers trying to access fair compensation in the aftermath of workplace injury.

-Lawyers across Victoria take distressed calls every week from workers and their families experiencing frustration, financial stress and genuine hardship in dealing with insurer red-tape, delay, and ineptitude by claims agents.
+Slater and Gordon lawyers across Victoria take distressed calls every week from injured workers and their families experiencing frustration, financial stress and genuine hardship in dealing with insurer red-tape, delay, and ineptitude by claims agents.
 As the Ombudsman notes, when injured workers, who have suffered injury often through no fault of their own, seek fundamental entitlements such as medical expenses and weekly payment, these are ‘…are not merely files, numbers or claims; they involve people’s lives, and the human cost should never be forgotten’. [pg.
 5]

-The Ombudsman has uncovered the types of conduct by insurers which often leads to workers seeking legal advice with regard to their rights.
+The Ombudsman has uncovered the types of conduct by insurers that often leads to injured workers making calls for help to lawyers at Slater and Gordon.
 Such conduct includes:

 WorkSafe through its insurer agents manages around 90,000 claims every year and, as agents of WorkSafe, the insurers have a clear statutory obligation to act fairly.
 The handling of many of these claims is not controversial and it’s good news that 80% of all claims are finalised within 13 weeks of injury.
 Certainly, most of the cases focussed on by the Ombudsman were more complex in nature.